Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Your shoulders play a big role in creating a powerful driver swing.
 Your left shoulder should be higher than your back shoulder at address, creating a spine tilt.

 Additionally, make sure your lead shoulder is square to the target line.
-A tendency with a right-handed golfer is to have the shoulders open at address, which limits shoulder turn and creates an over the top move.
+A tendency with a right-handed golfer is to have the shoulders open at address, which limits shoulder turn and creates an over the top move that leads to a nasty slice.

 Lighten Your Grip Pressure